 - EU citizens can obtain the same public health insurance as Czechs.
 However, it may be a little more difficult for EU citizens who are not working (i.e. students or those who are self-employed), as you will need to provide evidence and valid reasoning for living in the country.

 - Non-EU citizens who have been living in the Czech Republic for five years can enter the public health system.
-Otherwise, you require private health coverage!
+Otherwise, you can require private health coverage.

 - Public health insurance covers up to two checkups a year, x-rays, plan of treatment (you will still need to pay the regular 30CZK fee)

 - Fillings range quite a bit in price, depending on the degree of the cavity and the type of filling that is used.

 - For those who have private health insurance – you will have to pay for almost everything up front (checkups, x-rays, etc.), reimbursement will depend on the treatment received and health insurance conditions listed in your coverage.

 Tip 2: It is advised to register with a dentist (even before you need any work done), to ensure that you are accepted quickly if acute problems occur.
 If you are not registered, it is possible that a dentist will not accept you for treatment.

 Prenatal Support & Care.
 Where can women give birth in the Czech Republic?
 This is a very important question, as there are many laws that foreigners may not be used to when it comes to giving birth in the Czech Republic.
 See below for some important information about giving birth in CZ:

 - According to Czech law, women can only give birth in a maternity hospital.